20 QUESTIONS ABOUT JOINING BIGMOUTH CHORUS

 14. What does it cost to join?

 There is no joining fee.
-After the first taster session we charge a fee of £5 per session.
-Members are encouraged to pay for 10 sessions up front but can pay weekly if this is not possible.
+After the first taster session we charge a fee of £6 per session, or £5 a session when each half term is paid up front as a lump sum.
+Most half terms range from 5-7 sessions, so a 5 week half term would cost £25 up front.
+Pre-paid sessions are not refundable.
 People with disabilities and people aged 21 years and under can attend BIGMOUTH Chorus free of charge.
-We also have a number of free attendance bursaries available for people who would like to join but cannot currently afford to.
+We have a number of free attendance bursaries available for people who would like to join but cannot currently afford to.
 Please contact Emily if you have any questions.
 To the top.

 15. Do the choir perform?